Predator Ridge Hiking: Best Trails + Essential Info

 Bike rentals are available from the Bike Shop located next to the Commons Racquet Clubhouse (the big bubble-like building near the entrance of Predator Ridge).
 As well as hardtail mountain bikes, there are electric assist options which offer an extra boost on uphill climbs.

-The Bike Shop opens for the season on April 9th 2021.
+The Bike Shop usually opens for the season in April.
 Bike rentals must be prebooked online.

 The biking trails around Predator Ridge are just the tip of the iceberg for riding opportunities in the area.